 Fundraising isn’t middle-school kickball.
 Major donors probably aren’t waving their arms in the air, saying, “Pick me!
 Pick me!”

-Major donors are especially valuable because their gifts alone can help you make significant progress on your fundraising goals.
-In fact, major gifts of over $1,000 have grown to make up 85% of the average nonprofit’s revenue over the past five years.
-With a wealth screening, you can encourage these large gifts and earn more for your cause.
+The more major donors your organization has, the better since their gifts alone may make up the bulk of your fundraising.
+In fact, major gifts of over $1,000 make up 85% of the average nonprofit’s revenue.
+With wealth screening, you can identify these giving opportunities and earn more for your cause.

 What Are Wealth Screening Best Practices?